polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ### [switch]

-**[switch]** works similarly as a switch/case block in a traditional programming language, and will find the first **[case]** node with a value matching the evaluated value of the **[switch]** node, and execute that **[case]** node as a lambda object.
+**[switch]** works similarly to a switch/case block in a traditional programming language, and will find the first **[case]** node with a value matching the evaluated value of the **[switch]** node, and execute that **[case]** node as a lambda object.